drewby/MultiClusterDeployTest/README.md

   readyReplicas: 3
 ```

-This assert only checks that an appplication with `name` *app1* exists in the *default* `namespace` and that
+This assert checks that an appplication with `name` *app1* exists in the *default* `namespace` and that
-the `readyReplicas` field of the `status` section of the `Deployment` resource.
+the that there are three replicas in the ready state.
 If there are other fields in
-the manifest that you want to check, you would need to include them in the assert.
+the manifest that you want to check, you could include them in the assert.
+For example, you check for particular annotations, or details of the `spec` section.

 Asserts can also test for other kinds of kubernetes objects.
 For example, a Service: